bzhan/Imperative_HOL_Time/README.md

 Paper at: https://arxiv.org/abs/1802.01336

-The paper corresponds to the initial commit 8d336cd, which uses the version of auto2 (https://github.com/bzhan/auto2) at commit 167808b.
+The paper corresponds to the initial commit 8d336cd, which uses the version of auto2 (https://github.com/bzhan/auto2) at commit 167808b and Isabelle2017.

-The current commit corresponds to commit e644965 in auto2.
+The current commit corresponds to commit 16d8325 in auto2 and Isabelle2018.

 ### Abstract: